In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Discussion and Future Work

 However, our work on interpretable risk prediction is only one step closer to what we view as the ultimate goal---placing recidivism prediction into the framework of formal decision analysis.
 Decision-making in the context of decision analysis involves the minimization of costs rather than risks.
 Towards this end, \citet{lakkarajurudin2017} considered several costs related to pretrial release decisions; these include the societal cost of releasing an individual who might commit a crime before their trial, the cost of assigning an officer to an individual, and the cost to taxpayers of keeping an individual incarcerated.
 The importance of risk predictions vary between decision-making problems (release, parole, sentencing, etc.).
 In some cases, they play a minor role, yet in others, predictions may comprise the sole deciding factor.
 Because of this, it would be useful to have a cost-benefit analysis \textit{per decision} that would help determine exactly when and where risk scores should participate.

 Hence, an important and necessary direction for the future work would be to incorporate the framework of classical decision analysis into decision-making in the criminal justice system.
-Decision analysis tools would ideally allow practitioners to strike a balance between relevant considerations (e.g., future risks to society, costs of treatment programs to society, costs to families involved in the criminal justice system, costs to the individual, as well as more traditional modelling objectives such as fairness, interpretability, transparency, and predictive performance).
+Decision analysis tools would ideally allow practitioners to strike a balance between relevant considerations: for instance, future risk to society, costs of treatment programs, costs to families involved in the criminal justice system, costs to the individual, as well as more traditional modelling objectives such as fairness, interpretability, transparency, and predictive performance.
 While the full data measuring costs and risks to all stakeholders in the criminal justice process may never be available, it is important to move in this direction, as this would bring us closer to more consistent and informed decision making.